 In the context of developing a Drupal Commerce site, properly defining your product SKUs will help you design the structure of your products.
 In Drupal Commerce, every product SKU corresponds to exactly one product variation.
 In the most basic terms, a product variation is the thing you're selling.
 It has a SKU, a price, a name/title, and a status (active/inactive).
 When a customer adds an item to a cart, he's adding a specific quantity of a product variation.

-In contrast, suppose some of my books are offered in multiple formats (Hardcover, Paperback, Large print, etc).
-Now for each book title, the customer should be presented with a way to specify the format.
-And each format might have its own specific price.
-For each book product, there are now multiple product variations, each with its own SKU, price, and specific "format".
+In contrast, suppose some of your books are offered in multiple formats (Hardcover, Paperback, Large print, etc).
+For each book you sell, the customer should be presented with a way to specify the format they want to receive, and changing the format might also change the price.
+For each book product, there are now multiple product variations, each with its own SKU, price, and specific format.

 For each product attribute, you will also define a specific list of all possible product attribute values.
 For Book products, the list of Format product attribute values might include: Hardcover, Paperback, Kindle Edition, Large Print, Audio CD, and Board Book.
 (The list of product attribute values defined for a product attribute can be added to and updated over time.)

 Note that for any specific product, you may only have product variations for a subset of all the possible product attribute values.
 You may sell a book that's only offered in Hardcover.
 In that case, the book product will have only a single product variation.
 Another book product might have 6 or more product variations, one for every possible Format.